U First ticket wins SG election amid record-setting turnout

 Abigail Bryman, the candidate running for the School of Communication seat, was disqualified after not submitting the mandatory financial report statement of no expense.
 Financial report statements detailing the candidates’ expenses from campaigning were due by 10 a.m. on Feb.
 14, the last day of voting.

-One student who registered to run for the transfer student seat was disqualified after failing to attend the mandatory candidates meeting before graphic campaigning began.
-Leaving both the School of Communication and Transfer senator positions to be filled by special appointment.
+One student who registered to run for the transfer student seat was disqualified after failing to attend the mandatory candidates meeting before graphic campaigning began – leaving both the School of Communication and Transfer senator positions to be filled by special appointment.
 The Speaker of the Senate will work with the Senate Council to fill these positions.

 In total, 1017 students voted in the executive seats election, Goberna said.
-Though he didn’t have an exact number, he said most of the students who voted for senate also probably voted in the executive race too.
+Though he didn’t have an exact number, he said most of the students who voted for Senate also probably voted in the executive race too.

-Goberna said the turnout far exceeded last year’s of 776 votes.
-The election commission started several new initiatives this year to increase voter turnout, such as putting up banners and tabling in the Breezeway to encourage students to vote, advertising the elections on Facebook and before screenings at the Cosford Cinema, and offering 24-hour voting online.
+Goberna said the turnout far exceeded last year’s 776 votes.
+The election commission started several new initiatives this year to increase voter turnout, such as putting up banners and tabling in the Breezeway to encourage students to vote, advertising the elections on Facebook and before screenings at the Cosford Cinema and offering 24-hour voting online.

 “We are trying our best to get as many people involved that want to run, though we don’t want to force people to run,” Goberna said.